 - Organizations are responsible for forfeits of all teams representing the organization.
 Failure to pay outstanding Forfeit Fines may result in all organizational teams being removed from play.

 - Teams knowing in advance that they will not be able to play a scheduled contest are provided the opportunity to default that contest, and will not be assessed a Forfeit Fine.

-- In order for a contest to be considered a default, the team must contact the Intramural Sports Office by 12:00pm the day of the scheduled game via email (firstname.lastname@example.org).
-For games on Saturday and Sunday, the default request must be submitted by 12:00pm on the Friday preceding the game.
-Attempting to default a contest by any other method may not be granted.
+- In order for a contest to be considered a default, the requesting team must complete an Intramural Sports Default Form by 12:00pm the day of the scheduled game if Monday – Friday.
+For games on Saturday and Sunday, the Intramural Sports Default Form must be submitted by 12:00pm on the Friday preceding the game..

-- Protests may be lodged for rules misinterpretation, misapplication, or player eligibility.
+- Protests may be lodged for rules misapplication or player eligibility.
 Under no circumstances will protests on an official’s judgment be accepted.

 - In order to register an official protest, the team captain must call a time-out and inform the official of their intent to protest.
 If after resolving the protest the official’s ruling is upheld, the protesting team will be charged a timeout.
 If the official’s ruling is overturned, the protesting team will not be charged a timeout.

 - A team may protest with zero timeouts remaining.
 If the official’s ruling is upheld, the protesting team will be charged with a Delay of Game penalty for that particular sport such as technical fouls, unsportsmanlike conduct, or yellow cards.

 - No protest will be accepted for consideration unless it is first registered with the official(s) in charge of the contest at the time the prompting incident occurs.
 The official(s) will then notify both parties that an official protest has been lodged.